 Together with Gasunie New Energy, SCW Systems has successfully developeda demonstration facility for the gasification of supercritical water and the production of the world's first industrial supercritical water gasifier has begun.

 To make its gasifiers, SCW Systems needed advanced materials that could withstand high temperatures and pressure.
-“They needed to be able to raise supercritical water to 650°C, and to pressures up to 275 bar – most steels wouldn’t make the cut,” says Dyon Hermsen, Sales Manager at Sandvik.
+“During the development phase, the parameters needed to be changed to a level where most materials wouldn´t be able to withstand the conditions.
+Most steels wouldn’t make the cut,” says Dyon Hermsen, Sales Manager at Sandvik.

 After several years of collaborative development and testing, the solution was Sanicro®, Sandvik grades of nickel alloys and high-alloy austenitic stainless steels.
 The Sanicro material used in this specific solution is characterized by its high structural stability, creep strength, and oxidation resistance and has been specifically developed for use at material temperatures up to 700°C.